The Value of Robust Assortment Optimization Under Ranking-based Choice Models: Algorithms

-In the present \S\ref{sec:big_M:mip}, we show that our technical developments behind Theorem~\ref{thm:main} can be used to obtain a compact mixed-integer linear optimization reformulation of the robust optimization problem~\eqref{prob:robust} when the past assortments are nested.
-This reformulation can offer significant value compared to the algorithm from \S\ref{sec:fixed_dim} when the number of past assortments as large; indeed, the number of decision variables and constraints of the mixed-integer linear optimization reformulation scale as a polynomial in the number of past assortments as well as the number of products.
-As a result, we show through numerical experiments at the end of \S\ref{sec:big_M:mip} that our mixed-integer linear optimization problem can solve the robust optimization problem~\eqref{prob:robust} in less than 30 seconds in applications with as many as $M = 20$ past assortments.
-More generally, this subsection shows that our technical developments behind Theorem~\ref{thm:main} can be combined with structural assumptions on past assortments to develop practical algorithms for solving \eqref{prob:robust} when $| \widehat{\mathcal{S}}|$ is large.
+Our main contribution of the present subsection is showing that our technical developments from \S\ref{sec:characterization:proof} can be used to obtain a compact mixed-integer optimization reformulation of the robust optimization problem~\eqref{prob:robust} when the past assortments are nested.
+This reformulation can offer significant value compared to the algorithm from \S\ref{sec:algorithms:fixed_dim} when the number of past assortments as large; indeed, the number of decision variables and constraints of the mixed-integer optimization reformulation scale as a polynomial in the number of past assortments as well as the number of products.
+As a result, we show through numerical experiments in Appendix~\ref{appx:numerical:nested} that our compact mixed-integer optimization reformulation can solve the robust optimization problem~\eqref{prob:robust} in less than 30 seconds in applications with as many as $M = 20$ past assortments.
+More generally, this subsection lays a roadmap for combining the technical developments behind Theorem~\ref{thm:main} in \S\ref{sec:characterization:proof} with structural properties of a collection of past assortments to develop practical algorithms for solving the robust optimization problem~\eqref{prob:robust} when $| \widehat{\mathcal{S}}|$ is large.

-To motivate our construction of the mixed-integer linear optimization reformulation of the robust optimization problem~\eqref{prob:robust}, we begin by showing for the case of nested past assortments that the linear optimization problem~\eqref{prob:robust_simplified} has a number of decision variables that grows exponentially in the number of past assortments.
-Indeed, for each $m \in \mathcal{M}$, let the set of products that appear in the previously-offered assortment $S_m$ and do not appear in any preceding previously-offered assortments be denoted by
+To motivate the construction of our mixed-integer optimization reformulation of the robust optimization problem~\eqref{prob:robust}, we begin by showing for the case of nested past assortments that the linear optimization problem~\eqref{prob:robust_simplified} has a number of decision variables that grows exponentially in the number of past assortments.
+Indeed, for each $m \in \mathcal{M}$, let the set of products that appear in the past assortment $S_m$ and do not appear in any preceding past assortments be denoted by